symfony/symfony-docs/create_framework/dependency_injection.rst

 and is able to manage any kind of PHP class.

 Don't yell at me if you don't want to use a dependency injection container in your framework.
 If you don't like it, don't use it.
-It's your framework, not mine.
+It is your framework, not mine.

 This is (already) the last chapter of this book on creating a framework on top of the Symfony components.
-I'm aware that many topics have not been covered in great details, but hopefully it gives you enough information to get started on your own and to better understand how the Symfony framework works internally.
+I am aware that many topics have not been covered in great details, but hopefully it gives you enough information to get started on your own and to better understand how the Symfony framework works internally.